 Garlic Herb Butter(ContainsMilk)

 • Wash and dry all produce. • Trim, peel, and cut carrot into a small dice.
 Halve, peel, and finely chop onion.
-Remove and discard any large ribs from kale.
+Remove and discard any large stems from kale.
 Peel and thinly slice garlic.

 • Heat a drizzle of olive oil in a large pot over medium-high heat. • Add sausage* and cook, breaking up meat into pieces, until browned, 4-6 minutes (it’ll finish cooking in the next step).